pbulsink/nhlRapi/README.md

 - [x] Draft
 - [x] Prospects
 - [x] Awards
-- [ ] Venues (new)
+- [x] Venues (new)

-*Stats Types and Standings Types are modifiers for People and Standings and Team Stats and won't be public facing*
+*Stats Types and Standings Types are modifiers for People and Standings and Team Stats*

 ### RECORDS